EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Monstrosities/Ubiad.md

 ## Ubiad
-The Ubiad are large humanoid like creatures with snake heads that live in the...
+The Ubiad are a race of large humanoid creatures with snake heads that lived in the harsh desert of Adernia during the mythical age.

 ___